Market Update August 2023

 Note that $100/MWh equates to 10c/kWh.

-Snow pack is an important way that hydro energy is stored over the winter months and released as hydro inflows in the spring.
-The following graph shows that snow pack has continued to increase over the last month.
-Storage is now at the maximum levels seen in the last 30 years for this time of year in the important Waitaki catchment (feeds approx. 50% of the SI hydro generating capacity.)
+Snowpack is an important way that hydro energy is stored over the winter months and released as hydro inflows in the spring.
+The following graph shows that the snowpack in the important Waitaki catchment is currently close to mean levels seen in the last 30 years for this time of year.
+Note this has not been updated since the middle of August.

 Climate outlook overview (from the MetService)